jakebrown58/GravitySimulator/README.md

 Just download the repo - and open up index.html in a browser.
 It doesn't require a server or any libraries.

-It supports various viewports.

 ## Keyboard Actions

 Spacebar - toggles 'tracing' on or off.  with this on, you can make some awesome spyrographs.
+* click - does a special action.  default is 'focus' where it'll center the view on the nearest thing to what you clicked.  there are some other good ones - explore to find out.
+* 'm'  - changes what clicking does.
+Try out 'rocket', or 'destroy'.
+Default is follow.
 * '<' and '>' - zoom in and out.
+* 'z' / 'x' - speed up or slow down the simulation.
 * 'h' - returns the viewport to the home zoom level centered on the sun.
 * 'f' - shifts which celestial body is fixed as the center of the view.
 * 'c' - gives you some metadata, like the size of your viewport, the time per tick, and how long it's been running.
-* 'z' / 'x' - modulate time step size.  'z' lets you slow things down.

 There are more, but those are the big ones.....